bijou/bijou-api/README.md

 ## Source
 > Python 3.6 is required - no earlier versions will work!

+### Building
+There is a simple Makefile that abstracts the longer calls directly to python away in tasks.

 ## Distributions
 No requirements other than a computer capable of running the application.
 The